 You’ll need to complete 300 hours of qualifying appraisal education from an approved course provider.

-Step 4: Submit Application to the Indiana Real Estate Appraiser Licensure & Certification Board
+Step 4: Register with the Indiana Real Estate Appraiser Licensure & Certification Board

 Once you have completed all the education and working experience prerequisites, you should fill out the license application.